paxdotdev/pax/README.md

 Pax is a language for computer graphics and user interfaces.

-Pax aims to be high-performance

-Pax is a language for the Web
-Pax is the Web for web3
-    - Language: Pax is an alternative to HTML/CSS/JavaScript
-    - Backwards-compatible: works with any modern web browser via Web Assembly
-    - Universal: also runs natively (LLVM) on iOS, Android, macOS, Windows, Linux

-Pax is like the l, but includes

-Animations, generative art, data visualization Layouts, UI animations, form controls and elements, modularity and reusability Games, 2D, 3D

-Pax is a language for high-performance, cross-platform computer graphics and user interfaces.
-Pax is a language for creating high-performance, cross-platform user interfaces.

 [TODO: GIF of three devices, each showing a progression of: 1. responsive form/CRUD app + layouts, 2. game, e.g. spaceship/asteroid shooter, 3. animated data viz + text, a la d3]